nbarhamvc/scriptarchive/README.md

 # Example of how scan types could be integrated

-The below figure shows an example of [i]potential[/i] use of scan types as part of branch structure.
+The below figure shows an example of *_potential_* use of scan types as part of branch structure.
 Entirely flexible based on your DevOps pattern/commit frequency: